infsci2560sp17/full-stack-web-dawn-llp/README.md

 #### Response

 Delete a palette by id.
-Can be checked by view "/palettes" or api get public/api/palettes

 ### API Method 3